Self-Compassion and Trauma

 The Power of Self-Regulation

 Emotional development involves learning to regulate our feelings.
 Often in childhood we learn to ignore emotions or fight against unpleasant feelings instead of learning to really care for them.
 Regulation is achieved through connection, which, when we are young, is learned and received from our caregivers and when we are adults, can come from others but also from ourselves.
 When we have a strong sense of self-compassion, we can access internal reassurance and cope with emotional distress more effectively.
 For those who haven’t experienced enough acceptance and care in different areas of their lives, emotional wounds may remain unhealed because of a lack of regulation through connection and care.
-Cultivating self-compassion is an act of repair because in practicing it, you are treating yourself in a different way than your nervous system is used to.
+Cultivating self-compassion is an act of repair because, in practicing it, you are treating yourself in a different way than your nervous system is used to.
+You’re literally creating new pathways and rewiring your nervous system.
 This enables you to have a new experience and thus start to update the emotional learning of your past with new emotional lessons such as, “It is safe to make mistakes,” or “I am loved and cherished unconditionally.”
 Practicing compassion towards oneself is the equivalent of connecting with a secure, safe, caregiver that all parts of you can rely on for love and support.
 The beauty of it is that YOU are exactly who your parts need.
 The concept of “reparenting” and repair between your Wise Adult Self and all your parts is especially important for those with difficult childhood experiences such as neglect, abuse, emotionally unavailable caregivers, or having to caretake others at a young age.

 The Importance of Healing